fouomene/poc-kafka-spring/README.md

 Once all services have successfully launched, you will have a basic Kafka environment running and ready to use.

-#Step 3: Run spring boot app poc-kafka-spring
+# Step 3: Run Spring Boot app poc-kafka-spring

 Test Producer